amir-karami/FLSA-Topic-Model/README.md

 Destination: Users need to define the destination folder such as Destination="/Users/Amir/Desktop/FLSA"

+One example is

+FLSA_TM (InputFile="/Users/Amir/Desktop/FLSA/data.txt",Num_Topics=20,Num_Words=10,WW=1,Destination="/Users/Amir/Desktop/FLSA")

 FLSA_TM processing time depeneds the number of documents or the number of words.